 - Wash the potatoes well and allow them to dry.

-- You simply cut the potatoes into thin rounds this is the perfect shape to keep the potatoes from sliding through the grates on the grill.
+- Cut the potatoes into thin rounds.
+While not the classic "fry" shape, this is the perfect shape to keep the potatoes from sliding through the grates on the grill.

 - Carefully place the potatoes onto a preheated grill.